Record Catch Tales

 The Largemouth That Rewrote History

-George Perry’s 22-pound, 4-ounce largemouth bass, caught in Montgomery Lake, Georgia, in 1932, stood as the world record for nearly a century.
-But in 2009, Japanese angler Manabu Kurita matched that record in Lake Biwa with a bass that weighed exactly the same.
+George Perry’s 22-pound, 4-ounce largemouth from Montgomery Lake, Georgia, in 1932 stood as the world record for nearly a century.
+Then in 2009, Japanese angler Manabu Kurita matched it in Lake Biwa with a bass weighing exactly the same.

-What makes Kurita’s catch remarkable isn’t just the size – it’s the 77 years of history he was challenging.
-Thousands of anglers had pursued Perry’s record, spending millions of hours and dollars.
-Trophy bass hunters in California, Texas, Florida, and Mexico dedicated their lives to growing a bigger fish.
-And ultimately, the record came from a completely unexpected location.
+What makes Kurita’s catch remarkable isn’t just the size — it’s the 77 years of history he was challenging.
+Thousands of anglers pursued Perry’s record.
+Millions of hours.
+Millions of dollars.
+Trophy hunters in California, Texas, Florida, Mexico dedicated their lives to growing a bigger fish.
+The record came from a completely unexpected location.

 “When I first saw the weight, I didn’t believe the scale,” Kurita told reporters.
 “I asked them to weigh it again.
 And again.
 I was shaking so badly I could barely hold the fish.”